Texas sheriff fires 11 employees, suspends 6 over inmate's death in cell following investigation

 3 TACOMA POLICE OFFICERS PLEAD NOT GUILTY TO MURDER, MANSLAUGHTER CHARGES IN DEATH OF BLACK MAN

 Simmons told a jail doctor he didn’t have any pain, just cuts to his face, and was returned to his cell.
-Officers failed to bring him back to the clinic for follow-up X-rays, Diaz said and he was found unresponsive in his cell at noon Feb.
+Officers failed to bring him back to the clinic for follow-up X-rays, Diaz said and he was found unresponsive in his cell at noon on Feb.
 17. He was later pronounced dead at a hospital.

-The incident occurred under the backdrop of the deadly Texas winter storm in which the jail lost power.
+The incident occurred against the backdrop of the deadly Texas winter storm.

 The investigation found that detention officers had failed to do visual checks of the inmates in the cell pod where Simmons was being held from Feb.
 15 until the moments before he was found in his cell Feb.
 17, Diaz said.
 Usually, these checks are done electronically, but the system was down due to the winter storm, according to authorities.